 Pie and Mash

 Ever wonder how a letter gets from you to its destination?
-Well, find out at the Postal Museum where you can learn about Britain’s postal heritage, stamp, and postcard designs.
+Well, find out at the Postal Museum, where you can learn about Britain’s postal heritage, stamps, and postcard designs.
 The Postal Museum is located just north of Saint Paul’s Cathedral.
-In a separate building connected by a zebra crossing, you could ride the Mail Rail on a thousand-year-old post office railway, board a miniature train and ride through the underground tunnels which used to deliver mail across London.
+In a separate building connected by a zebra crossing, you could ride the Mail Rail on a hundred-year-old post office railway, board a miniature train and ride through the underground tunnels which used to deliver mail across London.